Average Food Cost Percentage by Restaurant Type (2026)

 Casual full-service: 28-35%

-The big tent: Applebee’s-tier through Cheesecake Factory-tier.
+This is the big tent, Applebee’s-tier up through Cheesecake Factory-tier.
 Wide mix of entrees, apps, salads, kids’ menu, dessert.
-Food cost varies most with the protein-to-non-protein menu balance.
+What moves the food cost most is how much of the plate count is protein versus everything else.

 Family restaurant / diner: 30-36%

-Higher food cost than casual full-service because of breakfast (eggs, bacon, hash browns are low-margin items priced lower than dinner equivalents).
-A diner doing 60% breakfast / 40% dinner runs naturally hotter food cost than a casual concept doing 100% dinner.
+Runs higher than casual full-service, and breakfast is why.
+Eggs, bacon, hash browns are low-margin and they get priced way under their dinner equivalents.
+So a diner doing 60% breakfast / 40% dinner sits naturally hotter on food cost than a casual concept doing 100% dinner.
+Nobody pays $14 for two eggs.

 Steakhouse and protein-forward #